Part 1 – Model Construction

-By contrast the time will come when the Diversity Ideology will have been hit by the same institutionalism and complacency that now affects most of the Christian church.
-This is same mechanism that led to the decline of communism, Paganism, and just about every other ideology of the past.
-A church that holds on, though small, will in the future be able displace Diversity, or whatever form Humanism takes then, from the public space.
+By contrast, the time will come when the Diversity Ideology will have been hit by the same institutionalism and complacency that now affects most of the Christian church.
+This is the same mechanism that led to the decline of communism, Paganism, and just about every other ideology of the past.
+A church that holds on, though small, will in the future be able to displace Diversity, or whatever form Humanism takes then, from the public space.

 Some final points to note:

-- Church will get much smaller, and many denominations will go under, before growth returns.
+- Church will get much smaller, and many denominations will go under before growth returns.

 - Conversion, discipleship and revival are non-negotiable.
-Without these the church cannot recover, public space or not.
+Without these, the church cannot recover, public space or not.

-In the next blog I will look at a number of contemporary situations that help support the model.
-This is a model in development so expect it to change as it goes along.
+In the next blog, I will look at a number of contemporary situations that help support the model.
+This is a model in development, so expect it to change as it goes along.

 References and Notes